 If they get away with it, they'll have a fundamental confusion to thank: Davos capitalism has become equated with free markets.
-While this is a thoroughly bi-partisan affair with roots stretching back many decades, much of the current confusion stems from the work of the New Democrats and New Labour of the early 1990s.
-The Soviet Union had collapsed and Keynesian economies in Europe and the United States had failed.
+While this is a thoroughly bipartisan affair with roots stretching back many decades, much of the current confusion stems from the work of the New Democrats and New Labour of the early 1990s.
+The Soviet Union had collapsed and Keynesian economies in Europe, and the United States had failed.
 It was politically unacceptable to use the language of centralized planning, so astute politicians like Bill Clinton and Tony Blair used market-friendly language.
 They spoke about a smarter capitalism, managed globalization, the government working with business, and public/private partnerships.
 They used market language while pursuing managerial capitalism.

-It was a beautiful bait and switch, a political masterstroke, and many free marketers went along for the ride.
+It was a beautiful bait-and-switch, a political masterstroke, and many free marketers went along for the ride.
 Consequently, in the minds of many, economic freedom has failed.
 Indeed, it has not.
 The crucial first step to recovery is to describe the problem aright.

-The allure of Davos Capitalism is understandable: bright people solving our problems, ending global poverty and the vicissitudes of the free market.
+The allure of Davos capitalism is understandable: bright people solving our problems, ending global poverty and the vicissitudes of the free market.
 It's the dream, in T.S.
 Eliot's words, "of systems so perfect that no one will need to be good."
 No such system exists.
-Morality is indispensible.
+Morality is indispensable.
 Nor would it have worked even if the men and women gathering at Davos truly had been our best and brightest, for no group is good or smart or prophetic enough to manage centrally the billions of opportunities and choices that comprise the market.

 We tend to think of a market as an inanimate force and economics as akin to alchemy, where only a few brilliant insiders know what is going on.
-But markets are not inanimate; they are relationships between people, and the technocratic schemes of Greenspan and Paulson and geithner and Bernanke and the Clinton-Bush-Obama administrations' attempt to manage the economy has made it clear that the managers know little more than we do.
-We have tried the illusory third way -- it is called Davos -- and it has failed.
+But markets are not inanimate; they are relationships between people, and the technocratic schemes of Greenspan, and Paulson, and Geithner, and Bernanke, and the Clinton-Bush-Obama administrations' attempt to manage the economy has made it clear that the managers know little more than we do.
+We have tried the illusory third way – it is called Davos – and it has failed.